hashicorp/terraform-provider-awscc/docs/resources/resiliencehub_app.md

 <a id="nestedatt--event_subscriptions"></a>
 ### Nested Schema for `event_subscriptions`

-Required:
+Optional:

 - `event_type` (String) The type of event you would like to subscribe and get notification for.
 - `name` (String) Unique name to identify an event subscription.

-Optional:

 - `sns_topic_arn` (String) Amazon Resource Name (ARN) of the Amazon Simple Notification Service topic.

 <a id="nestedatt--permission_model"></a>
 ### Nested Schema for `permission_model`

-Required:

-- `type` (String) Defines how AWS Resilience Hub scans your resources.
-It can scan for the resources by using a pre-existing role in your AWS account, or by using the credentials of the current IAM user.

 Optional:

 - `cross_account_role_arns` (List of String) Defines a list of role Amazon Resource Names (ARNs) to be used in other accounts.
 These ARNs are used for querying purposes while importing resources and assessing your application.
 - `invoker_role_name` (String) Existing AWS IAM role name in the primary AWS account that will be assumed by AWS Resilience Hub Service Principle to obtain a read-only access to your application resources while running an assessment.
+- `type` (String) Defines how AWS Resilience Hub scans your resources.
+It can scan for the resources by using a pre-existing role in your AWS account, or by using the credentials of the current IAM user.

 ## Import